AutoSurvey-968/AutoSurvey-Submission-Service/README.md

 * Jacoco
 * Mockaroo

-## Features
+## Implemented Features

-* Create and maintain tables of anonymous survey responses
-* Convert and upload responses to a database from a .csv file
-* Upload direct user responses to a database
+-[X] Create and maintain tables of anonymous survey responses -[X] Convert and upload responses to a database from a .csv file -[X] Upload direct user responses to a database
-* Get responses, organized by batch number or batch's week number
+-[X] Get responses, organized by batch number or batch's calendar week (or both!)
-* Able to update and delete specific responses
+-[X] Able to update and delete specific responses

 ## Getting Started